a-yasui/snake-game-test/README.md

 ## Gameplay

-- Board is 35x35 tiles and the snake moves every 0.2 seconds.
-Speed increases to 0.15 seconds per move when the snake reaches length 10 and to 0.10 seconds per move at length 20.
+- Board is 35x35 tiles.
+The snake moves every 0.2 seconds and gains speed by 0.05 seconds for each 10 tiles of length (0.15s at length 10, 0.10s at length 20, down to a minimum of 0.05s).
 - Game starts with five food items on the board.
 - When only three items remain, new food spawns every few seconds until there are eight.
 - Each food is worth 10 points and grows the snake by one tile.